-The Capture Program’s primary aim is to reduce the cost and environmental impact of capture of carbon dioxide (CO2) from a range of sources including coal and gas fired power stations, from steel and cement production, as well as from natural gas.
+The Capture Program’s primary aim is to reduce the cost and environmental impact of the capture of carbon dioxide (CO2) from a range of sources including coal and gas fired power stations, steel and cement production, in addition to natural gas.
 The research focuses on developing and demonstrating technologies that will significantly reduce the costs of capturing CO2 thereby mitigating financial risk for industry.
 We are interested in exploiting the captured CO2 and have a portfolio of projects examining utilisation strategies.

 Professor Sandra Kentish

 Sandra Kentish is a Professor and Head of the Department of Chemical and Biomolecular Engineering at the University of Melbourne.
 Professor Kentish’s research focuses on membrane separations technology.
 She is interested in polymeric and nanoporous carbon membranes for gas separation, as well as their use in dairy processing and desalination.
 She is Discipline Leader in the CRC for Greenhouse Gas Technologies (CO2CRC) for Membrane Technology.
 She also has an active research program in the application of ultrasound to separation processes.
 Her industrial experience consists of nine years across the petrochemical, photographic and pulp and paper industries.